 - What are the major barriers for making a change?

-Usually this is where many people get stuck when they contemplate change.
-You might find yourself going back and forth whether it’s worth the effort.
+Usually, many people get stuck when they contemplate change.
+You might find yourself going back and forth, whether it’s worth the effort.
 Feelings of doubt and uncertainty start to creep in.
 This is when you must dig deep and identify a STRONG SPECIFIC WHY you need to change.

 If you’ve read my past posts, you know that I’m a big proponent of creating a Wellness Vision.
 It’s the foundation of starting your health journey that gives you the clarity of why it matters.
 I encourage you to get this useful guide on this link: WELLNESS VISION GUIDE.